 When tailoring your communication, don’t limit your perception of a person based on preconceived notions or assumptions, which means that, depending on the approach, personas could be dangerous territory.
 While personas can be valuable for creating content, they shouldn’t be used to fully define an individual customer.
 In other words, don’t place your recipient into a box and seal the lid.
 Technology such as machine learning can continue to individualize each experience far beyond what persona segmentation alone can achieve.

 Honor Your Snowflakes

 Whether you use personas, machine learning, direct mail, or old-fashioned active listening, you should make it a priority to remind your customers, “Sawubona.”
 You see them—you know what they need, where they’re coming from, and what makes them unique.
 You appreciate the nuances that make them special, you are determined to engage them on a much more personal level than they have learned to expect, and you care about providing information that is useful to them.

-For more information on tailoring your approach to individual customer behavior, check out our latest white paper: Why Personalization Matters and/or our post How Utilities Can Learn From Behavioral Science.
+For more information on tailoring your approach to individual customer behavior, browse our insights.